 It’s no longer particularly weird for people to not show up to an event.
 With some, it’s gotten to the point where you’re more surprised when they do show up.

-Now let me say that I don’t believe most people are so inconsiderate as to make plans with the intention of flaking, but they probably do commit to things that they’re ambivalent about, knowing they can easily fire off a text message a couple hours before the scheduled engagement or post an apologetic message on Facebook the following day.
-YEAH: Like so much social commentary, this one’s about to turn to the Internet.
+I don’t believe most people are so inconsiderate as to make plans with the intention of flaking.
+I do, however, believe that we commit to things that we’re ambivalent about, knowing they can easily fire off a text message a couple hours before the scheduled engagement or post an apologetic message on Facebook the following day.

 But on Facebook, no one ever says “Guess what happened today?” like they would to a person.
 They just go straight for the report.

-And no one ever asks “Who’s the richest woman in the world?” or “What time do the Packers play this week?” or “Who won the Wisconsin Senate race?” because they can just look it up and get the answer with more authority in less time and with less ego risk than it would take to pronounce the question and listen to someone answer it.
+And no one ever asks “Who’s the richest woman in the world?” or “What time do the Packers play this week?” or “Is there a MacBook program like MS Paint that I can use to draw some unscientific line graphs?” because they can just look it up and get the answer with more authority in less time and with less ego risk than it would take to pronounce the question and listen to someone answer it.

-But with or without decorum, life is full of awkward situations: tripping on a rogue sidewalk slab.
-Being called the wrong name.
-Asking a woman who’s not pregnant when she’s due.
-Walking into an unlocked bathroom to see that someone’s already sitting there.
-Asking someone to repeat themselves more than twice.
-Waving to someone who doesn’t see you.
-Waving to someone who was waving at someone else.
-Saying “I love you” and getting “thanks” in return.
+Awkward is just a less jarring word for uncomfortable.
+But who was ever totally comfortable tripping on a sidewalk slab?
+Being called the wrong name?
+Asking a woman who’s not pregnant when she’s due?
+Walking into an unlocked bathroom to see that someone’s already sitting there?
+Waving to someone who was waving at someone else?
+Saying “I love you” and getting “thanks” in return?

 No one.
 But because our default state is one of unprecedented comfort (Grubhub and Netflix, anyone?), we notice the discomfort more.
 And that’s the rub.